 Female cheetahs typically have a litter of three cubs and live with them for one and a half to two years.
 Young cubs spend their first year learning from their mother and practicing hunting techniques with playful games.
 Male cheetahs live alone or in small groups, often with their littermates.

 Most wild cheetahs are found in eastern and southwestern Africa.
 It thought that only 7,000 to 10,000 remain, and these are under pressure as the wide-open grasslands they favour are disappearing because of man.

-- Average life span in the wild – 10 to 12 years
+- Their average lifespan in the wild is 10 to 12 years!